rahgadda/frontendmentor/docs/learning/CSS.md

 **CSS(Cascading Style Sheets)** is used for presentation/apparence on HTML.
 - **Applying CSS:**
   - CSS can be added to HTML documents in 3 ways as given below.
-  - `Internal/External` rules that appear later in the code override earlier rules if both have the same specificity.
-  - `Inline` CSS take preceidence over `Internal/External`.
     - **Inline:**
       ```html
       <h1 style="color:blue;">A Blue Heading</h1>